Welcome to today's edition of the Rush 24-7 podcast.

 Somebody would have to leak.

-This is Ours is a culture of leaks.
+You can't, ours is a culture of leaks.

-This is news is entirely made up of leaks and lies and so forth.
+News is entirely made up of leaks and lies and so forth.

 But how about this?

-Snerdley, listen to it.
+Snurdy, listen to it.

 How about we get behind this conspiracy?

-You know, I one thing I've never done in my whole career, I've never had it said that I started a conspiracy theory.
+You know, one thing I've never done in my whole career, I've never had it said that I started a conspiracy theory.

 I've never been the author of one.